aogdrummond/soundfields_integrated_tool/README.md

 ----
 &nbsp;

 ### This repository unites the repos based on two other projects, from different authors, both acknowledged on its' project repo's.
-The modules are related according to the schema:
+The modules are related according to the schema[img\modules_schema.PNG]:

 ![Integration Schema of modules](img\modules_schema.PNG "Module's integration")